 Photoshop Tutorial: Colouring intricate parts of an old photo with gradient maps

 Gradient maps still use the stained glass analogy but when the light shines through it uses the dark and light tones as a tool to apply the gradient colour.
-You can use many colours in gradient map or just two.
+You can use many colours in a gradient map or just two.

 This video example shows how this technique of colouring an old photo with gradient maps can be used to colour a tricky or fiddly part of an image.

-Using a gradient map for smaller part is not normally needed as a quick colour mask will do the trick.
+Using a gradient map for the smaller part is not normally needed as a quick colour mask will do the trick.
 Set a layer above and fill it with a colour.
 Then hide the layer and reveal it a bit at a time by painting on the mask.